Dan Duquette: Boston Red Sox

 In 1994, Duquette returned to Massachusetts to become the general manager of the Boston Red Sox.
 He spent eight years at the helm of his hometown team.
-The Red Sox achieved a record of 656–574 under Duquette, setting attendance records and appearing in the playoffs on three separate occasions (1995, 1998, and 1999).
+The Red Sox achieved a record of 656–574 under Duquette, setting attendance records and appeared in the playoffs in 1995, 1998, and 1999).
 The team won the American League East division in 1995, but only advanced as far as the American League Championship Series once in their three postseason years.
 They would lose that series to the rival New York Yankees.

 As the Red Sox GM, Duquette made several notable moves, including drafting Nomar Garciaparra in 1994 and trading for Pedro Martínez in 1997 (and signing him to a six-year, $75 million contract).
 He is also known for letting Roger Clemens leave in free agency in 1996.

 Many of the players that Duquette drafted or signed were on the Red Sox 2004 World Series championship team.
 He is largely considered to have laid the groundwork for that team by signing, drafting or trading for players like Tim Wakefield, Johnny Damon, Jason Varitek, Manny Ramirez, Derek Lowe, and Kevin Youkilis.
 In 2002, Duquette was dismissed from his general manager post less than 24 hours after the Red Sox had officially been sold to a new ownership group that included John W. Henry and Tom Werner.